U.S. Energy Information Administration - EIA - Independent Statistics and Analysis

 Frequently Asked Questions

 How many smart meters are installed in the United States, and who has them?

 In 2014, U.S. electric utilities had about 58.5 million advanced (smart) metering infrastructure (AMI) installations.1 About 88% were residential customer installations.

-Advanced metering infrastructure includes meters that measure and record electricity usage at a minimum of hourly intervals and that provide the data to both the utility and the utility customer at least once daily.
+Advanced metering infrastructure includes meters that measure and record electricity usage at a minimum of hourly intervals and that provide the data to both the utility and the utility customer at least once a day.
 AMI installations range from basic hourly interval meters to real-time meters with built-in two-way communication that is capable of recording and transmitting instantaneous data.

-The U.S. Energy Information Administration (EIA) does not have data on natural gas meters or water meters.
+The U.S. Energy Information Administration (EIA) does not publish data on natural gas meters or water meters.